smithy-lang/smithy-dafny/TestModels/README.md

 ### Known Value Tests

-The `input` variable some `GetType` functions are called with is not necessarily the same `input` that is referenced within this function. ex.
+The `input` variable some `Get[Type]` functions are called with is not necessarily the same `input` that is referenced within this function. ex.
 The transpiled code may have copied `input` by value into this function, rather than passing it by reference.
 This is runtime-dependent behavior.
 We cannot test the value of `input` from outside this function; it must be tested inside the implementation.